speter52/GraphSim/README.md

 4. <a name="lili2"></a>Lili Su, Nitin H. Vaidya. *Fault-Tolerant Distributed Optimization (Part IV): Constrained Optimization with Arbitrary Directed Networks*,  	arXiv:1511.01821.

 ## About
 This project was my Senior Thesis during the Fall of 2015 under Professor Nitin Vaidya(University of Illinois at Urbana-Champaign).
+Nitin Vaidya’s research is supported in part by the National Science Foundation.

-For questions or comments, email Simon Peter - speter3@illinois.edu.
+For questions or comments, email Simon Peter - simon.peter@gmail.com.